Isaquehg/bg-remover/README.md

 # bg-remover
-Background Blurring using Python and Facebook's Segnment Anything Model
+Background Blurring using PyTorch and Facebook's Segment Anything Model